ml4astro/icml2025/README.md

 As astrophysical datasets swell in scale and complexity, integrating AI into scientific workflows has become critical to unlock their full potential.
 Building on our successful ICML 2022 and 2023 editions, this workshop aims to connect ML researchers and astrophysicists to advance AI methods for discovery, inference, and understanding in the physical sciences.
 We invite submissions on topics including:

-* Foundation models
+* Foundation models and representation learning for astrophysics
-* LLMs and agents for science
+* Integration of large language models and autonomous agents in scientific workflows
-* Likelihood-based inference
+* Efficient simulation-based inference and likelihood-free methods in high-dimensional settings
-* Robustness
+* Robustness to dataset shift and model misspecification
-* Rare signal detection
+* ML for detecting anomalies, rare signals, and novel phenomena
-* Interpretability
+* Methods for scientific model Interpretability
-* Physics-informed modeling
+* Equivariance-preserving and physics-informed architectures
-* Simulation acceleration
+* Accelerated and differentiable simulations using deep learning
-* Scientific benchmarks
+* Benchmark datasets aligned with the above themes